Pavel-Mishalov/miracle-cli/readme.md

 ### Build

-To build your app for production, use `foundation build`.
+To build your app for production, use `miracle build`.

 ```bash
 miracle build